collinleiber/ClustPy/README.md

 ## 3)

 One mentionable feature of the ClustPy package is the ability to run various modern deep clustering algorithms out of the box.
-For example, the following code runs the DEC algorithm on the Newsgroups dataset.
+For example, the following code runs the DEC algorithm on the Optdigits dataset.
 To evaluate the result, we compute the adjusted RAND index (ari).

 ```python